gdbroman/broman.blog/_posts/2020-01-08-economic-machine-ray-dalio.md

 3. Distribute wealth amongst individuals
 4. Print new money

-Dalio states that a deleveraging can be “beautiful” if you balance 3. and 4. just right.
+Dalio states that a deleveraging indeed can be _“beautiful”_ if you balance 3 and 4 just right.

 ## Dalio’s Three Rules of Thumb for Individuals and Policy Makers